mdn/advanced-js-fundamentals-ck/tutorials/02-functions/03-what-is-this.md

 addThreeNumbers.apply(null, numbers);
 ```

-As we've seen `apply()`—like `call()`—is useful for explicitly setting `this`.
-Additionally, `apply()` is useful when we have an array that we'd like to spread out over the arguments of a function.
+Here the `numbers` array is being split up into three separate values that are  then specified as the arguments of the `addThreeNumbers` function and added together.

-Consider the `Math.min()` function.
+Now consider the `Math.min()` function.
 It takes a set of numbers as arguments and returns the smallest number.
 It can take any number of arguments.

 ```js
 Math.min(1, 4, 10, 2); // returns 1